How to update your content in 10 steps (and make it better)

 The final step to update your content

-This was our guide to updating content, but you’re free to make whichever changes make sense to you.
+This was our guide to updating content, but you’re free to make whichever changes make sense.
 Of course, you don’t need to update every aspect — it’s up to you to decide what matters for each piece of content.
 What do your content updates include?
 Do you do anything else besides these steps?
 We’d love to hear about it — let us know in the comments!

 Keep reading: Clean up your old content with our SEO workout! »